-Hotel guests across the five series include enthusiastic middle-aged swingers Jacqueline and Donald; snobby Kate and Martin Weedon; Lancashire's pub quiz champion Geoff 'The Oracle' Maltby; Gay couple Gavin and Troy; and the loud Garvey family.
+Hotel guests across the five series so far have included enthusiastic middle-aged swingers Jacqueline and Donald; snobby Kate and Martin Weedon; Lancashire's pub quiz champion Geoff 'The Oracle' Maltby; Gay couple Gavin and Troy; and the loud Garvey family.

 Series 4 saw a number of changes in the line-up of guests visiting the hotel.
 Gavin brought along a new holiday companion called Kenneth; whilst Les (aka Lesley) became a barman at the hotel, with his teenage son Liam in tow.

-In Series 5 the holidaymakers are in for a shock as the Solana resort gets a new manager... and she means business!
+In Series 5 the holidaymakers were in for a shock as the Solana resort got a new manager... and she means business!
 Joyce Temple Savage is on a mission to upgrade the Solana resort into a 4 star hotel - at all costs.

-Meanwhile Madge shocks her family and friends with a surprise announcement, and a mystery guest from series two causes mischief for Janice.
-Also Kenneth is now a Benidorm businessman with his popular new hair salon based at the Solana resort, and Benidorm good time girl Sam returns with a new friend in tow called Trudy.
+Meanwhile Madge shocked her family and friends with a surprise announcement, and a mystery guest from series two caused mischief for Janice.
+Also present were Kenneth, now a Benidorm businessman with his popular new hair salon based at the Solana resort, and Benidorm good time girl Sam returned with a new friend in tow called Trudy.

 Our Review: We didn't think much of this all-star ITV1 ensemble piece when it was first broadcast back in 2007, but in the five series since, it's grown on us.
 Benidorm is by no means a classic, but it's certainly not terrible, and now acts as an enjoyable enough way to relax in front of the TV.

 A little annoyingly, the show has the power to make some of the British Comedy Guide team crave a holiday - why do they broadcast it in the rainy months here in the UK?!